October is Breast Cancer Awareness month, in case you hadn’t noticed.

 The National Breast Cancer Coalition’s sister organization works to help guide breast cancer patients through the maze of medical information available to them so that they can make informed decisions.
 Its Project LEAD program, which Sulik called “excellent,” offers courses to prepare people to be active leaders in all forums where breast cancer research decisions are made.

-According to Charity Navigator, which has awarded the fund three stars, the organization spends more than 80% of its revenue on these education program expenses and has extremely high levels of accountability.
+According to Charity Navigator, which has awarded the fund three stars, the organization spends 82% of its revenue on these education program expenses and has extremely high levels of accountability.

 If you want to help breast cancer patients avoid debt: